Data Structures | Macros | Typedefs | Functions

 Inplace trie.

-This trie is a inplace implementation not needing any external allocation.
+This trie is an inplace implementation not needing any external allocation.

 Elements are not stored in order, like tommy_trie, because some elements should be used to represent the inner nodes in the trie.